baptisteArno/typebot.io/README.md

 - Conditional branching, URL redirections
 - Beautiful animations
 - Theme is 100% customizable
-- Embed as a container, popup, or chat bubble with a native JS library
+- Embed as a container, popup, or chat bubble easily with the native JS library
 - In-depth analytics

-#### VIDEO
+For more info, visit the [landing page](https://www.typebot.io)

 ## Getting started with Typebot

 The easiest way to get started with Typebot is with [the official managed service in the Cloud](https://app.typebot.io).

 It takes 1 minute to try out the builder for free.
-You'll have high availability, backups, security, and maintenance all managed for you by me, Baptiste Arnaud, Typebot's founder.
+You'll have high availability, backups, security, and maintenance all managed for you by me, Baptiste, Typebot's founder.

 That's also the best way to support my work, open-source software, and you'll get great service!